claudio-ferraro/tempo-time-tracker-for-firefox/README.md

 ## 🚀 How to Use

 ### Getting Started
-1. **Sign In** - Click the extension icon (puzzle piece) in your toolbar and sign in with your Atlassian account
+1. **Sign In** - Click the extension icon in your toolbar and sign in with your Atlassian account
-2. **Start Tracking** - A floating tracker appears in the bottom-right corner of every page
+2. **Start Tracking** - Click "Start Tracking" on the floating overlay (bottom-right)
 3. **Select Issue** - Click the issue field and search for your Jira issue
-4. **Track Time** - Click "Start" to begin tracking
+4. **Track Time** - Use play/pause to control your tracker
-5. **Log Work** - When finished, click "Log Time" to save your work to Tempo
+5. **Log Work** - Go to the Log Time form on Tempo Timesheets to log your tracked time

 ### Tips & Tricks
-- **Drag the tracker** anywhere on the screen for convenience
-- **Collapse the tracker** by clicking the minimize button
+- **Collapse the tracker** by clicking the minimize button (arrow icon)
 - **Search by URL** - Paste a Jira issue URL to quickly select it
-- **Multiple trackers** - Add more trackers for parallel tasks
+- **Multiple trackers** - Click the + button to add more trackers for parallel tasks
 - **Continue later** - Your timer persists even if you close the browser
+- **Add descriptions** - Click on a tracker to expand it and add notes

 ## 🛠️ Development